CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/xml/convert-xml/convert-xml-to-structure-block.md

 The [Structure][Structure Property] that has been converted from the [Xml][Xml Property].

-For more information about Structures, please see [Working with Structures][].

 | | |
 |--------------------|---------------------------|
 | Data Type | [Structure][] |